Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 }

-• You have just a handful of feature flags.
+• You have only a few simple feature flags

-• You don't need user-specific or environment-specific logic.
+• No user-specific or environment-specific logic is needed

 Final Thoughts